coder/docs/setup/air-gapped/infrastructure.md

 ## Adding certificate secrets to the Helm chart

 Coder validates images and pulls tags using REST API calls to the registry.
-Other internal services (OIDC, Git providers, etc) that use HTTPS APIs require the Coder container to trust the certificate.
+Other internal services (OIDC, Git providers, etc.) that use HTTPS APIs require the Coder container to trust the certificate.
 You can fix this by adding a root CA certificate to the Coder service images via the Coder helm chart.